barmalei/zebkit/src/jekyll/docs.intro.md

 title: Start with zebkit
 ---

-In general zebkit is a JavaScript framework that is supposed to be used for UI development.
+Zebkit is a JavaScript framework that is supposed to be used for UI development.
 In the same time the framework provides a lot of artifacts and concepts that are abstracted from UI stuff and can be used independently:

    * __Easy OOP__.
 This this the basement for everything in zebkit: packaging, various components buildings, resource management.
    * __Zson__.
 JSON as JavaScript objects descriptive language with extended  possibility of inclusions, object instantiations and so on.